Vovan-VE/supaplex-levels-editor/README.md

 This project was bootstrapped with [Create React App][cra].

-Ensure to install `husky` git hooks after cloning repository with (should be done by default on `npm ci`).
+Ensure to install `husky` git hooks after cloning repository (should be done by default on `npm ci`).

 ```sh
 git clone ...